Cooking on a wood stove is simple, however, it requires patience. It may not be as fast as your gas-powered cookers or electric cookers.

 - Know Your Temperatures/Time

 - Learn Other Ways To Control The Temperature

-- Keep An Eye Your Food Is Cooking Fast Or Slow
+- Keep An Eye On Your Food -Is It Cooking Fast Or Slow?

 Benefits Of Cooking On The Wood Heat Stove

-Wood heat stove is the best alternative to gas and electric stoves.
+Wood heat stoves are the best alternative to gas and electric stoves.
 It is more sustainable and comes with many advantages or benefits over other mentioned methods, including the following: